Healthy Homes Assessment Wellington Central

 Wellington Central Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the inside of the building it is also about the outside.
-You must ensure there is somewhere for surface and ground water to go, and prevent it from getting into the building.
-When it comes to moisture and damp it’s typically not apparent that it can become a big problem and cause damage to your investment and harming your tenant’s well-being.
+Protecting your rental property from water damage isn’t only about what’s inside the building it is also about the outside.
+You must ensure there is somewhere to allow surface, rain or ground water, and stop it from coming inside.
+When it is about damp and water, it is typically those things that you aren’t aware of that could be a huge problem and end up causing damage to your investment as well as harming the tenant’s well-being.

-Properties that are rented must have effective drainage for the removal of floodwaters, surface water, and ground water, which includes the proper outfall or runoff.
-Making sure the water is able to go and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a location to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture from entering, if your rental is enclosed between your flooring and the soil, a ground-water barrier must be constructed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture in the ground from entering the home.
-It also helps to prevent water damage to the floor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground, to block any moisture in the ground from getting into the property.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection